 PAX ended the year with ~HK$3.8B in cash and cash equivalents, and some investors might question why management is not allocating this capital elsewhere.
 One of the key reasons is that turnover usually spans a long period of time.
 For this reason, the company needs to have cash at hand, to deal with any unexpected scenario.

 For 2021, management was expecting revenues to increase by over 10%, and margins are expected to remain flat.
 So far earnings for the first half of the year have beaten management’s expectations.

 PAX Global Technology currently has a market cap of ~HK$9.22B, and an enterprise value of ~HK$5.45B.
 EV/Revenue is currently ~0.96, and EV/EBITDA is ~4.82, which signals how cheap the company is trading at.

 If we consider diluted EPS in 2020, and the current market cap, it trades at a price-to-earnings of ~10.2.
-Free cash flow (FCF) in 2020, was ~HK$616.59M, which gives it a EV/FCF ratio of ~8.8.
-Taking into consideration that the company spent ~HK$461M in R&D. If PAX was to lower its R&D spending, free cash flow would be much higher.
+Free cash flow (FCF) in 2020, was ~HK$616.59M, which gives it an EV/FCF ratio of ~8.8.
+Taking into consideration that the company spent ~HK$461M in R&D. If PAX were to lower its R&D spending, free cash flow would be much higher.